bootcoder/htc_dev_settings/README.md

 Use what you like of it.
 These have treated me well.

 ### CAUTION
 Take heed when implementing these.
-If you do not know what or where these files go. **_DO NOT ATTEMPT_**.
+If you do not know what or where these files go.

+**_DO NOT ATTEMPT_**

 Ask a fellow developer to help you along.

 These are not dotfiles and do not work for everyone out of the box.